jamesccupps/jamesccupps.github.io/PROTOCOL.md

 | Point Number | 0-65534 | 16-bit point identifier within the drop |

 A panel-resident point has FLN=0; a TEC point has FLN=1..N and a Drop=0..31.

+The 0-254 Drop Number range above is the **address-field capacity**.
+Actual deployed ranges are narrower:

+- **P1 FLN devices** (legacy serial FLN, the dominant TEC topology): Drop 0-31 (per-FLN device limit of 32, from §2.3).
+- **MS/TP FLN devices** (BACnet RS-485): up to 127 master + 127 slave addresses per §2.3.
+- **BACnet/IP FLN** (modern): bound by the panel-wide 96-device cap, not the address field.

+A scanner that walks 0-254 will issue many `0x0003 not_found` requests for non-existent drops; preferring `0x0986` EnumerateFLN (§12.15) over a brute-force walk is the right approach.

 ### 16.2 Legacy Format — FLN Devices (Pre-Ethernet Firmware, Insight Versions ≤ 12.41)